evmts/tevm-monorepo/packages/ts-plugin/src/utils/README.md

 ## @evmts/ts-plugin/src/utils

-Pure functions used internally by the plugin
+Functions used internally by the plugin

 #### [isRelativeSolidity](./isRelativeSolidity.ts)